MTB Positioning Chart

 G: Stem Length

 Measure center of the stem binder bolt to the center of the bars.
-On a front-plate type stem, this is usually to the gap at the plate.

 H: Stem Angle